Dnyaneshwari40/ChronoShield/README.md

  **ChronoShield**
+---
 **Overview**
+---
-TabTrackGuard is a powerful Chrome extension designed to enhance focus and productivity by tracking the time you spend on each website and automatically blocking distracting sites based on a customizable blocklist.
-It uses background service workers to monitor activity and a secure token system to send log data to a backend server.
+ChronoShield is a powerful and intelligent Chrome extension built to protect your focus and help you take control of your time online.
+It tracks the time you spend on each website, identifies distractions, and automatically blocks unproductive sites based on your customizable preferences.
+Whether you're a student battling digital distractions, a professional optimizing productivity, or just someone curious about your web usage patterns — ChronoShield is your digital shield against time waste.

-This tool is ideal for students, professionals, or anyone who wants to understand and optimize their web habits in real-time.
+---
  **Features**
+ ---
- Track time spent on active tabs
+ - Track time spent on active tabs

-Automatically block websites from a personal blocklist
+- Automatically block websites from a personal blocklist

- Secure token-based authentication
+ - Secure token-based authentication

- Works in the background using Chrome APIs
+ - Works in the background using Chrome APIs

- Sends time logs to your backend server via REST API
+ - Sends time logs to your backend server via REST API

- Detects tab switches and URL changes in real time
+ - Detects tab switches and URL changes in real time

+---

  **Technologies Used**
-JavaScript (ES6)
+ ---
+- Programming Language: JavaScript (ES6+)

-Chrome Extensions API
+- Platform: Chrome Extensions API (Manifest v3)

-Background Service Workers
+- Service Layer: Background Service Workers for tab tracking and event listening

+- Frontend (UI): HTML, CSS, Vanilla JS (for popup and options interface)

+- Storage: chrome.storage.local for persisting user data (e.g., blocklist, settings)

-Fetch API for backend communication
+- Networking: Fetch API for secure communication with backend (RESTful)

-Local Storage (chrome.storage.local)

-Token-based Auth (JWT-ready)
+- Security: Token-based Authentication (JWT-ready for protected endpoints)

+- Tools: Git, GitHub for version control, Chrome Developer Tools for debugging